Wyllyng Them To Rename This Property

 There’s no real trail down here, but it’s not too difficult navigating along Birch Mountain Brook.
 After a few minutes, I was able to see Wyllys Falls up ahead and Calvin began racing towards them.

-Over and under some blowdowns and before we knew it, we were standing at the base of one of the more impressive waterfalls in the state.
+Over and under some blowdowns and before we knew it, we were standing at the base of a fairly impressive waterfall.

 Wyllys Falls (also called Bridal Veil Falls) is a 60-foot high natural waterfall hidden away in the Manchester woods.
 I assume it’s “hidden away” because the access point is very tight due to property boundaries and such.
 The “trail” down to the bottom of the gully is treacherous (at least in inclement weather), so there’s just no way to make these falls a “thing.”